partmor/SDC-Model-Predictive-Control/README.md

 The present MPC implementation is based on a **kinematic** vehicle model.
 These models are simplifications of dynamic models where tire forces, gravity, mass, and other real-world effects are ignored.
 Nevertheless, a kinematic model is justified in our case, since these models are more tractable and have a reasonable performance at low and moderate speeds.

+The **state** of the vehicle is given by its `x` and `y` position, heading `psi`, and velocity `v`, as represented in the following figure:

+![state_def]

+**Actuator inputs** allow us to control the vehicle state.
+Cars typically have three main actuators: steering wheel, acceleration pedal, and brake pedal.
+For simplicity, acceleration / brake pedals are considered a single actuator, with positive values for acceleration and negative values for braking.
+Hence, actuators are reduced to two control inputs: **steering angle**, `delta`, and acceleration `a`.

+The state `[x, y, psi, v]` changes overtime based on the previous state and current actuator inputs `[delta, a]`, as established by the following update equations:

 ![state_update]

+Where `L_f` is related to the distance between the front of the vehicle and its center of gravity.
+The larger the vehicle, the slower the turn rate.

 ![error_update]